 Once you’ve established priorities for all risks you’ve found and detailed, then you can begin to make a plan for mitigating the most pressing risks.
-To determine what controls you need to develop to effectively mitigate or eliminate the risks, you should involve the people who will be responsible for executing those controls.
+To determine what controls you need to develop to mitigate or eliminate the risks effectively, you should involve the people who will be responsible for executing those controls.

 Senior management and IT should also be heavily involved to ensure that the controls will address risks and align with your organization’s overall risk treatment plan and end goals.
-You’ll also need to develop a plan for implementing all of the new controls.
+You’ll also need to develop a plan to implement all new controls.
 You may also need to consult with professional services firms with IT and security expertise to develop a new set of controls.
 In this plan, be sure to include the resources you would need to train pertinent employees.